Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser

-In Fig.~\ref{fig10}(c), with numerical coherent cancellation of the Tap2 and Tap1 spectra, a central flat feature emerges and is similar to that observed in the interference port spectrum in Fig.~\ref{fig6}(b).
-This suggests that the flatness of the central spectrum between 1555--1575 nm in Fig.~\ref{fig6}(b) is the result of coherent cancellation between the counterclockwise and clockwise light, suggesting that this portion of the light is in the reverse saturation absorption region of NALM.
+In Fig.~\ref{fig3}(b3), an interference calculation between the Tap2 port and Tap1 port spectra resulted in a flattened central profile, which resembles the spectral feature observed at the interference port in Fig.~\ref{fig3}(b).
+This indicates that the flattening of the central spectrum between 1555–-1575 nm in Fig.~\ref{fig3}(b) is due to partial destructive interference between the counterclockwise and clockwise light, suggesting that this portion of the light lies within the reverse saturation absorption region of the NALM.
 Similarly, the small peak within the otherwise flattened central spectrum of the interference port in Fig.~\ref{fig3}(a) also originates from partial destructive interference.
-The key difference, however, is that the central spectral intensity of one beam's spectrum is much greater than the other, which results in this small peak, as shown in Fig.~\ref{fig10}(g).
+The key difference, however, is that the central spectral intensity of one beam is significantly higher than the other, leading to the formation of this small peak, as shown in Fig.~\ref{fig3}(a3).

 In Fig.~\ref{fig3}(a4) and Fig.~\ref{fig3}(b4), the spectra of the interference port and the superposition port were subtracted to distinguish the respective impacts of interference and superposition on the spectral profiles.
 It is evident that the characteristic features of the interference port in Fig.~\ref{fig3}(b) are essentially preserved, indicating that the spectral distortions in the interference port primarily originate from interference effects.
 The observed central dip suggests that the destructive interference effect in the superposition port spectrum is weak.
 This occurs because, as illustrated in Fig.~\ref{fig4}(a), when the counterclockwise and clockwise beams are combined at PBS1 within the fiber loop, a portion of their energy leaks out of the cavity in the form of an orthogonal polarization state.